ashivashankars/Team_4Musketeers_capstone_project/README.md

 The notebook builds a feature pipeline that combines structured job fields with text embeddings:

 - **Degree normalization (`resolve_degree_rank`)**
-  - Maps freeâ€‘form education strings to a numeric rank:
+  - Maps free form education strings to a numeric rank:
     - 0 = no explicit degree / high school
     - 1 = Bachelor
     - 2 = Master